fbpx

 Welcome to the country where faint praise means “awesome” and tea is an institution.
 This three day itinerary in London will leave you worn out but happy, having tasted one of the most exciting cities in the world.

-Where to stay in London
+Where to Stay in London

-London zings and zangs with accommodation.
-Some of it resplendent, some of it decidedly shady.
 Of all the options available, if you only have three days in London then look for somewhere in Zone 1 or 2 of the London Underground.
-Here are some tried and tested options.

 Here’s where I would recommend: